-During 2021, Vantage Group hired a Head of Internal Audit.
-Vantage Group Board approved the Vantage Group's Internal Audit Charter in December 2021 (the "IA Charter").
 The Vantage Group's internal audit team serves as the internal audit function for the Company as well as the other operating entities within the Vantage Group.
 The purpose of the internal audit function is to provide independent, objective assurance and consulting services designed to add value and improve the Company's operations.
 The mission of internal audit is to enhance and protect organizational value by providing risk-based and objective assurance, advice, and insight.
 Internal Audit serves as the third line of defense by providing independent assurance on the adequacy and effectiveness of the systems of internal control, risk management and governance.

 The Head of Internal Audit reports functionally to the Vantage Group Board and administratively to the Vantage Group CEO.
 The Head of Internal Audit is responsible for ensuring that internal audit remains free from all conditions that threaten the ability of internal auditors to carry out their responsibilities in an unbiased manner, including matters of audit selection, scope, procedures, frequency, timing, and report content.
 If the Head of Internal Audit determines that independence or objectivity may be impaired in fact or appearance, the details of impairment will be disclosed to the Vantage Group Board.
-Internal auditors have no direct operational responsibility or authority over any of the activities audited.
+Internal auditors operate in accordance with the Vantage Group's Internal Audit Charter and have no direct operational responsibility or authority over any of the activities audited.
 Accordingly, internal auditors will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgment.